seviet/landingpage/aws/refarch-main.md

   Route Table Association: [C0 AWS Pipeline Terraform route table association](https://github.com/c0-ops/aws-concourse/blob/master/terraform/c0-aws-base/route_table_associations.tf)

   * PublicSubnetRouteTable
-    This routing table enable the ingress/egress routes from/to internet through internet gateway for OpsManager, NAT Gateway
+    This routing table enables the ingress/egress routes from/to internet through internet gateway for OpsManager, NAT Gateway
   * PrivateSubnetRouteTable
-    This routing table enable the egress routing to the internet through the NAT Gateway for Bosh Director, ERT
+    This routing table enables the egress routing to the internet through the NAT Gateway for Bosh Director, ERT

-  *Note*: If an EC2 instance sits on a subnet with an Internet gateway attached as well as a public IP, it is accessible from the internet through the public IP.
-E.g. OpsManager
+  **Note**: If an EC2 instance sits on a subnet with an Internet gateway attached as well as a public IP, it is accessible from the internet through the public IP.
+E.g. OpsManager.
+ERT needs internet access due to the access needs to blobstore as S3 bucket.

 ##### Security Groups

-Review Pipeline Security Group here:[C0 AWS Pipeline Terraform Security Group Rules](https://github.com/c0-ops/aws-concourse/blob/master/terraform/c0-aws-base/security_group.tf)
+Review Pipeline Security Group here: [C0 AWS Pipeline Terraform Security Group Rules](https://github.com/c0-ops/aws-concourse/blob/master/terraform/c0-aws-base/security_group.tf)

-*Needs to discuss the pipeline implementation*

 By default the Egress rules on all the security groups are wide open (ALL Protocol/To 0.0.0.0/0)

-This table describes the security groups *ingress* rules:
+This table describes the security groups **ingress** rules:

 |Security Group| Port | From CIDR | Protocol |Description |
 |-----------------------------:|:-------------------------|:-------------------------|:-------------------------|:-------------------------|